Results by Title

 Sudeep Tanwar

-A secured system for Healthcare 4 is vital to all stakeholders, including patients and caregivers.
-The answer could be found by use of the new Blockchain system of trusted ledgers, this would help to guarantee authenticity in the multi-access system that is Healthcare 4.0.
-This book aims to be the first comprehensive book about how this could be achieved.
-It emphasizes the privacy and security aspects as these have been the areas of biggest challenge.
+A secured system for Healthcare 4.0 is vital to all stakeholders, including patients and caregivers.
+Using the new Blockchain system of trusted ledgers would help guarantee authenticity in the multi-access system that is Healthcare 4.0.
+This is the first comprehensive book that explores how to achieve secure systems for Healthcare 4.0 using Blockchain, with emphasis on the key challenges of privacy and security.

 [more]